-- (a) If, in connection with any proceeding or motion before the Court, it becomes necessary to use any discovery document (i.e. disclosures under Rule 26(a)(1), interrogatories, requests for documents or to permit entry upon land, or requests for admissions) such discovery document may be filed. - (b) Deposition transcripts shall be filed electronically if a party reasonably anticipates that they will be needed as evidence relating to a forthcoming motion or other proceeding.
+- (a) If, in connection with any proceeding or motion before the Court, it becomes necessary to use any discovery document (i.e., disclosures under Fed.
+R. Civ.
+P. 26(a)(1), interrogatories, requests for documents or to permit entry upon land, notices of deposition, or requests for admissions) such discovery document may be filed. - (b) Deposition transcripts shall be filed electronically if a party reasonably anticipates that they will be needed as evidence relating to a forthcoming motion or other proceeding.
 If ordered by a judicial officer, deposition transcripts shall also be filed in paper using condensed or "minuscript"® format, and two-sided copying.
-All deposition transcripts filed with the Clerk must include any signature page and statement of changes in form or substance made by the

-- witness pursuant to Rule 30(e), and the certificate described in Rule 30(f), Fed.
+All deposition transcripts filed with the Clerk must include any signature page and statement of changes in form or substance made by the witness pursuant to Rule 30(e), and the certificate described in Fed.
 R. Civ.
-P. - (c) Discovery documents which comply with the Federal Rules of Civil Procedure and with these Rules may be used in any action in the manner permitted by rule, statute, or an order made in the action even if such documents have not been filed with the Clerk.
+P. 30(f). - (c) Discovery documents which comply with the Federal Rules of Civil Procedure and with these Rules may be used in any action in the manner permitted by rule, statute, or an order made in the action even if such documents have not been filed with the Clerk.